Clinical Assistant Professor

 As a general obstetrician-gynecologist, I care for girls and women at all stages of their lives.
 I provide preventative services, evaluate and treat various gynecologic conditions, emphasize patient education and promote safe and healthy relationships for the girls and women I care for.

 I have a special interest in gynecologic conditions in the pediatric-adolescent population.
 In addition to providing prenatal and peripartum care, managing contraceptive options and performing annual gynecologic exams, I care for patients who have abnormal vaginal bleeding, endometriosis, pelvic pain, ovarian cysts, uterine fibroids, vulvovaginal complaints, menopausal symptoms and abnormal pap smears, among other conditions.
-I see patients at our UBMD Obstetrics and Gynecology office on Transit Road.
-I deliver babies and perform surgeries primarily at Women and Children‘s Hospital of Buffalo and Millard Fillmore Suburban Hospital.
+I see patients at our UBMD Obstetrics and Gynecology offices on Wehrle Drive in Williamsville and in the Conventus building in Buffalo.
+I deliver babies and perform surgeries primarily at Oishei Children‘s Hospital and Millard Fillmore Suburban Hospital.

 My area of interest in research is in medical education, specifically interprofessional education (IPE).
 I also collaborate with Dr. Xiaozhang Wen, in UB’s Department of Pediatrics, to study lifestyle behaviors of pregnant women (i.e., smoking and dietary choices) and the impact on neonatal and childhood obesity of their offspring.